Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Analysis of equilibrium states and their stability

-Now that the the conditions under which the equilibrium point is stable for $\tau_{2}=0$ is analysed, we proceed to get the conditions under which it will remain stable for all values of $\tau_{2}$, i.e. conditions under which $\lambda = i \omega$ is not possible.
-On substituting $\lambda = i \omega$ in the characteristic equation (~\ref{eq:chareq}) we get;
+The calculations of section 3.1 establish the stability regions of $V^{*}=0$ for any $\tau_{2}$.
+However, the stability for $V^{*}\neq0$ states is to be further analysed to take care of the case $\tau_{2}\neq0$.

-On equating the real and imaginary parts of the above equation to zero we get:
+We proceed to get the conditions under which it will remain stable for all values of $\tau_{2}$, i.e. conditions under which $\lambda = i \omega$ is not possible.
+On substituting $\lambda = i \omega$ in the characteristic equation (\ref{eq:chareq}) we get;